nhsbsa-data-analytics/personMatchR/README.md

 - calc_match_person_db
   - currently only set up and tested for Oracle database infrastructure used by NHSBSA
-  - suitable for large volume data-sets
+  - suitable for large volume datasets
   - data formatting will need to be handled prior to matching, with functions available in the package to support this